 The current model of Funded Family Care will remain while this work is carried out.

-How does Funded Family Care relate to the NZ Carers Strategy and NZ Disability Strategy?
+How does Funded Family Care relate to the NZ Carers' Strategy and NZ Disability Strategy?

 Any changes to Funded Family Care will be considered within the context of the Government’s wider policies and supports for family carers and disabled people.
 This includes the New Zealand Carers’ Strategy and the New Zealand Disability Strategy.
+New action plans are being developed for each of these.

 How does Funded Family Care relate to the Disability Support System Transformation?
 How will Funded Family Care be managed in the MidCentral prototype?